watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/metaweather/readme.md

 ## Using this Starter Kit
 You can use the `metaweather.advanced.openapi.json` specification file to recreate the three endpoints listed above.
 Using the `basic` files will have limit you to using the `Location` operation, but is simpler.
 We recommend this for anyone who is using OpenAPI and/or actions for the first time.

-To get started with using the OpenAPI spec, you can you upload the `metaweather.advanced.actions.json` file into your Watson Assistant actions; this will upload three actions:
+To get started with using the OpenAPI spec, you can you upload the `metaweather.advanced.actions.json` file into your Watson Assistant actions.
+After upload, the actions should be configured to use the fields below for the skill to be fully functional.
+Follow the instructions [here](../../README.md#configuring-your-actions-skill-to-use-an-extension) and note the information below to do this.

 - **Action 1** (basic + advanced).
 I want to check the weather and have a WOE-ID.
     ```